 Music – its history, subcultures and sociopolitical eﬀects often provides the catalyst for Stokes’ research and practice, with the artist forming collaborative relationships with musicians, writers, actors, composers and communities, bringing together their interests, knowledge and skills in potentially conﬂicting situations.
 By exploring the resulting exchanges of ideas, the ﬁnal outcomes challenge our assumptions and understanding about speciﬁc scenes or chosen ways of living.
 Between September and November 2017, Stokes worked alongside five other artists and curator Simon Morrissey on a major visual arts project in Plymouth, United Kingdom, We The People Are The Work, that explored ideas of power, protest and the public.
 The exhibition took place in different locations across the city, with Stokes’ contribution, More Than a Pony Show, reflecting the artist’s work with local musicians to celebrate the history of independent punk and post-punk live music venues across the city, many of which have now closed.

-Figure 2:
+Figure 2: More Than a Pony Show.
+Installation at Plymouth College of Art, Plymouth, September 2017.
+Photograph by Jamie Woodley.

 Russ Bestley (RB): You recently took part in an exhibition in Plymouth, We The People Are The Work, that explored ‘ideas of power, protest and the public’ in relation to the city and its residents.
 Your installation featured videos of local bands – many of them within the punk scene – performing in spaces that were formerly live music venues in Plymouth.
 Can you give us a bit of background to the project?